IP-CAM/Veritrans-OpenCart-Extension2.0-mandiri/README.md

 Veritrans :heart: OpenCart!

 This is the official Veritrans extension for the OpenCart E-commerce platform.
+This module is an expansion pack of `vtweb-opencart-master.zip` module, and have dependencies with the basic _OpenCart_ This expansion pack is intended to use for Mandiri Online Installment.

 ## Installation

-1. Extract the `vtweb-opencart-master.zip` file.
+1. Extract the `vtweb-opencart-2.0-mandiri-master.zip` file.

 2. Locate the root _OpenCart_ directory of your shop via FTP connection.